Eric Williams (defensive lineman)

-Eric Michael Williams (born February 24, 1962) is a retired American football defensive lineman who played in the National Football League (NFL).
+Eric Michael Williams (born February 24, 1962) is an American former professional football player who was a defensive lineman in the National Football League (NFL).

-High school career
+Early life

 Williams attended and played high school football at St. Mary's High School in Stockton, California.

 College career

 Williams played college football at Washington State University and was voted All Pac-10.

 Professional career

 Williams played for the Detroit Lions between 1984 and 1989 and the Washington Redskins between 1990 and 1993.
-He was drafted in the third round of the 1984 NFL Draft.
+He was selected in the third round of the 1984 NFL draft.
 Williams was a starting defensive tackle with the Redskins in 1991 that went 14-2 and won Super Bowl XXVI.
-On an episode of The Tonight Show with Conan O'Brien, Michael Strahan called Williams the meanest player he ever met.

 After football

 Williams served as founder and CEO of Applied Sports Technology, an online college athletic recruiting service.

 Personal life

 His father Roy O. Williams also played in the NFL for the San Francisco 49ers while his nephew Kyle Williams was a standout for the USC Trojans before becoming a Seattle Seahawks offensive lineman.